 The presence of haplogroup J1a2a1a2d2b2b2c-Z2329 (formed ca. 3600 BC, TMRCA ca. 3600 BC) in a Pre-Ptolemaic Egyptian individual (ca. 670 BC) (Schuenemann et al. 2017) suggests the widespread distribution of this haplogroup J1a2a-L620/Z2356 (formed ca. 16000 BC, TMRCA ca. 12700 BC) along the Levant, from the north to the Sinai Peninsula and beyond, as evidenced by its widespread presence in modern Arabic tribes.

-The arrival of Proto-Semitic migrants might have caused the collapse of the related cultures Amratian (Naqada I, in Egypt) and Ghassulian (in the Levant) ca. 3500–3350 BC, both possibly related to the Minoans, and their expansion from the Levant may have in turn caused the first split into a western and eastern dialects, and the further expansion of the latter to the north and east across the Syrian steppes, into south-east Anatolia and southern Mesopotamia.
+The arrival of Proto-Semitic migrants might have caused the collapse of the related cultures Amratian (Naqada I, in Egypt) and Ghassulian (in the Levant) ca. 3500–3350 BC, both in turn possibly related to Minoans.
+The expansion of Semites from the Levant may have in turn caused the first split into a western and an eastern dialect, and the further expansion of the latter to the north and east across the Syrian steppes, into south-east Anatolia and southern Mesopotamia.